turingschool/lesson_plans/ruby_04-apis_and_scalability/real_time_applications_with_node.markdown

 });
 ```

+**Important Note**: We're doing it like this to demonstrate how you would push information from the client to the server using WebSockets.
+But, keep in mind, that the client has always been able to send requests to the server.
+It's totally okay to use AJAX in this situation.

 ### Your Turn

-* Write the functionality on the client that sends something over the `gamenight` channel.
+* Write the functionality on the client that sends something over the `mission` channel.
-* Write the functionality on the server that listens on the `gamenight` channel and logs it to the console.
+* Write the functionality on the server that listens on the `mission` channel and logs it to the console.

 Here is a little bit of code to point you in the right direction.